mailcow/mailcow-dockerized-docs/docs/debug.md

 When a problem occurs, then always for a reason!
 What you want to do in such a case is:

 1. Read your logs; follow them to see what the reason for your problem is.
-2. Follow the leads given to you in your logfiles and start investigating.
+2. Follow the leads given to you in your log files and start investigating.
 3. Restart the troubled service or the whole stack to see if the problem persists.
-4. Read the documentation of the troubled service and search it's bugtracker for your problem.
+4. Read the documentation of the troubled service and search it's bug tracker for your problem.
 5. Search our [issues](https://github.com/mailcow/mailcow-dockerized/issues) and [forum](https://forum.mailcow.email/) for topics related to your problem.
 6. [Create an issue](https://github.com/mailcow/mailcow-dockerized/issues) over at our GitHub repository if you think your problem might be a bug or a missing feature you badly need.
 But please make sure, that you include **all the logs** and a full description to your problem.
 7. If you need help with a problem on a configuration or a setup, or got a question please head over to our [forum](https://forum.mailcow.email/) and open a thread.